cskordis/Cosmac-VIP-32K-Ram-Board-VP-532/README.md

 The board had been tested successfully with the VP700 Tiny Basic board where a Print MEM gives a whopping 27893 bytes free.

 It has also been tested with the VP550 Super Sound card playing multiple and continuously music.

+Thank you to Chuck (cmdrcosmac), Raymond Jett and Walter Miraglia for their advice and support.